rancher/charts/README.md

 2. Change the version in `package.yaml`.
 If upstream chart needs to be updated, update url to point the latest chart. `packageVersion` also needs to updated.

-3. Make modification to your charts.
+3. Make modifications to your charts.

 4. Run `make CHART={CHART_NAME} patch`